Pliosaurus

-The largest species, P. funkei and P. kevani, are among the largest pliosaurs ever discovered, with maximum sizes estimated at around 9–10 m long.
+The largest species, P. funkei and P. kevani, are among the largest pliosaurs ever discovered, with maximum sizes estimated at around 10 m long and weighing nearly 11 t.
 Even before both species were described in the scientific literature, their imposing size led some scientists to assign them various nicknames, the most famous being "Predator X", used to refer to the second known specimen of P. funkei.
 However, a large specimen composed entirely of cervical vertebrae discovered in Abingdon and putatively assigned to the genus could have reached a length exceeding 11 m.
 The elongated skull of Pliosaurus is robust, and those of the largest known species exceed 2 m in length.
 The teeth are also robust and are trihedral in cross-section, which is one of the main diagnostic traits of the genus.
-The neck is one of the most recognizable features of the taxon, being relatively short compared to other plesiosaurs.
+The neck is one of the most recognizable features of the taxon, being relatively short compared to other plesiosaurs, having only 18 cervical vertebrae.
 The limbs of Pliosaurus were modified into flippers, with the anterior flippers of P. funkei reaching up to 3 m in length.

 Phylogenetic classifications place Pliosaurus in a relatively derived position within the Thalassophonea, with the genus often being recovered as related to Gallardosaurus.
 Like other plesiosaurs, Pliosaurus was well-adapted to aquatic life, using its flippers for a method of swimming known as subaqueous flight.
 Pliosaurid skulls are reinforced to better withstand the stresses of their feeding.
 The long, robust snouts of the various Pliosaurus species were used to capture large prey, piercing them with the numerous trihedral teeth at the back of the jaws.
-P. kevani would have achieved a bite force ranging from 9,600 to 48,000 newtons depending on the area of the jaws, and its rostrum would likely have had an electro-sensitive organ to detect nearby prey.
+P. kevani would have achieved a bite force ranging from 9,600 to 48,000 newtons depending on the area of the jaws.
+The rostrum of some species contains internal structures that likely housed a neurovascular system capable of detecting the movements of nearby prey in the water.
 The fossil record shows that Pliosaurus shared its habitat with a variety of other animals, including invertebrates, fish, thalattosuchians, ichthyosaurs, and other plesiosaurs, which would undoubtedly have constituted prey for the larger species.